hpssjellis/geolocation-phonegap-build-php-database/README.md

 Note: This should be able to be built at https://build.phonegap.com/people/sign_in  if you are linked to a github account you should be able to fork this and build it in about 60 seconds.

+Edited April 8th, 2015

+Added some AJAX and PHP files from old projects to get started.